• Home

 Instructions

 • Add flour and salt to food processor, pulse a few times.
+If you don't have a food processor, a large bowl and pastry blender works great!

 • Add cold cubed butter and pulse until course crumbs appear.
+The butter should be the size of peas.

 • Add egg and 4 tablespoons of water, pulse until it starts to form a dry crumbly dough.